 - Pour enough pork lard overtop to just cover the meat.

-- Cover tightly with foil and cook until the pork is fork tender.
-This took about 4 hours.
-I used an IR gun to measure the temperature in my oven - it was sitting at about 269F.
+Cover tightly with foil and cook until the pork is fork tender.
+This takes about 4 hours.
 This step will vary from oven to oven.
 Temperature control in ovens is not all that precise.

 - When the meat is fork tender use tongs to remove the pork.
 Shred the pork.
 A couple forks works well for this.

 Pour 6-7 Tbsp of the pork lard over the top of the shredded pork.
 Save the rest to do other things.
 It's now become about the best thing there is on the planet for frying eggs FWIW.

 - The pork will give off some liquid as well.
 Use a fat separator.
 Serious eats suggested making a cooked salsa with this leftover liquid.
 Not a bad idea at all.

 - When you are ready to serve, set your oven to broil with the rack about 4 inches from the element.
 Place the pork and fat on a sturdy cookie sheet.
 Broil until crisp (4-5 minutes), then give it stir to expose the not yet crispy side and crisp that up too.